bstaple1/MTGA_Draft_17Lands/README.md

         - The deck distribution and CMC requirements can result in the inclusion of some poor performing cards.
             Example: If the user has a pool of white and blue cards, and the only 3-drops are Acquisition Octopus (53.7% for WU) and Guardians of Oboro (50.7% for WU), then the suggester will include those two cards to fulfill the 3-drop requirement (3 Aggro/3 Mid/3 Control).
         - The rating consists of the combined GIHWR of all of the cards minus penalties for not adhering to the deck requirements.
+        - The NEO creature sagas count as creatures.